Virgil Earp: Gunfight at the O.K. Corral

-The gunfight and later media portrayals made Wyatt Earp a legend.
-He is often depicted as the central lawman, but he was only Virgil's temporary assistant.
-Wyatt had acted as city marshal the week prior when Virgil was out of town.
-Virgil was the city marshal and deputy U.S. marshal.
-Although Wyatt had previously served in Wichita, Kansas, and Dodge City as a lawman, Virgil had three years of Civil War service, which had given him more combat and shooting experience.
-He had also served as a lawman off and on since the war.
+Modern media depictions of Wyatt Earp made him into a legend.
+He is often depicted as the central lawman in the shootout, but Virgil was Tombstone City marshal and a deputy U.S. marshal.
+Although Wyatt had previously served in Wichita, Kansas, and Dodge City as a lawman, Virgil had three years of Civil War service, and had previously worked in law enforcement as a sheriff, constable, and marshal.
+Virgil made the decision to enforce a city ordinance prohibiting carrying weapons in town and to disarm the Cowboys.
+While Wyatt had acted as city marshal the week prior when Virgil was out of town, Wyatt was on that day only a temporary assistant marshal to his brother.

 Before the Gunfight at the O.K.
 Corral, Virgil and Wyatt had been in only one shootout each, and Morgan had never been in any gun battles.
 Billy Claiborne had been in one gunfight prior to the shootout and was the only member of the Cowboy faction that had prior gunfighting experience (not counting the Skeleton Canyon massacre, in which the McLaurys and Clantons took part).
-Doc Holliday, despite his reputation, had no documented 'stand up' gunfights to his credit, but he did have several drunken potshots and brawls in saloons, despite his own tales of fights with unnamed men he claimed to have shot.
-Both Tom and Ike had spent the night gambling, drinking heavily, and without sleep.
-Now they were both out-of-doors, both wounded from having been pistol-whipped by the Earps earlier that morning, and at least Ike was still drunk.
+Doc Holliday, despite his reputation, had not taken part in any gunfights, although he was involved in several drunken brawls involving both guns and knives.
+Both Tom and Ike had spent the night before the gunfight gambling, drinking heavily, and without sleep.
+Now they were both outdoors, wounded from having been pistol-whipped by the Earps earlier that morning, and at least Ike was still drunk.